crude-cards/protocols/v1/gateway.md

 }
 ```

 ### `GAME_DELETE`
 - Sent by server.
-- Sent once a game has ended.
+- Sent once a game has ended or been deleted.
 #### Example
 ```js
 {